apuravkhare/ntid-chat/README.md

 The application uses various third-party APIs that may need debugging.
 These are some important areas:

 ### STUN/TURN servers
+These servers need to be debugged in scenarios where the captions are visible, but the audio/video is not transmitted.

-These are relay servers that help establish a connection between the peers for transmitting audio/video signal.
+STUN/TURN servers help establish a connection between the peers for transmitting audio/video signal.
 The config is added as a list of servers in Room.js.

-As of May 2022, we've switched to using the free servers provided by [Subspace](https://subspace.com/pricing/webrtc-cdn).
+We used the free servers from the [Open Relay Project](https://www.metered.ca/tools/openrelay/) for a few months, but they started failing to establish a connection around May 2022.
+As of May 2022, we've switched to using the free servers provided by [Subspace](https://subspace.com/pricing/webrtc-cdn) and [Numb](https://numb.viagenie.ca/).

+In case errors observed where audio/video is not transmitted between some or all of the participants, it is worth checking the server status on [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/).
+Add the server config to the form, and click on "Gather Candidates" at the bottom of the screen.
+A status of "rtcp relay" indicates that the configuration is functional.

+### Google Cloud APIs
+Check this service if audio/video is transmitted, but captions are not generated, or there are server errors from the Google Cloud service.

+The most common cause of these problems is the environment variables not being set on the deployment machine.
+The Google Cloud API looks for a JSON file defined under the environment variable "GOOGLE_APPLICATION_CREDENTIALS".
+We've had issues with environment variables being temporary on Mac OS.
+You'd have to check the documentation for your respective Operating System version to see how to set persistent environment variables.